TheIoTLearningInitiative/InternetOfThingsSensors/Libraries.md

 Where are the UPM includes in Edison?

-If installed them though OPKG, then they should be here: <font color="green">/usr/include/upm</font>.
+If installed them though **OPKG**, then they should be here: <font color="green">/usr/include/upm</font>.
 If you want to see the full list of headers supported by your installed upm, type this:  <font color="green">ls -l /usr/include/upm</font>, which lists all the headers, in this case the following header are the ones supported in **Version: 0.3.2**:

 ```